 Two Strategies for a Quick Website Refresh

-One thing that can make a huge difference, as you are planning out your success in 2020, is to look at how your website is attracting (or repelling ) people.
+One thing that can make a huge difference as you plan your success in the new year is to look at how your website is attracting (or repelling ) people.

-If your website isn’t doing its job, then it’s time for a quick website refresh.
+If your website isn’t doing its job, it’s time for a quick refresh.

-One thing that many people either go crazy on or ignore completely is their website.
+One thing that many people either go crazy about or ignore entirely is their website.

 Do you fit within either camp?

-As you gear up for 2020, you want to make sure that you plan for your business to be as successful as possible.
+As you gear up for another year in business, you want to make sure that you plan for your business to be as successful as possible.

-Step one is to make sure that your website is attracting the right clients.
+Step one is ensuring that your website attracts the right clients.

 Now there are three main aspects to a good website.